jonathanahn95/rhabit_challenge/README.md

   }
 ```

 Rendering the hierarchy is implemented by mapping over `data` which are users, and recursively calling `renderHierarchy` with the users direct reports.
-A user is being passed to a UserNode React component where the html for the app is getting rendered.
+A user is being passed to a UserNode React component where the HTML for the app is getting rendered.

 ### View subsection of the organizational relationship